jasonjlcl/Skill-Forge-/README.md

 ---

 ## 📖 Project Overview
 Skill Forge addresses the evolving need for workforce transformation in manufacturing SMEs by delivering a GenAI-driven, personalized onboarding experience.
-Built as part of our A-grade Systems Design project, Skill Forge benchmarks Generative AI against traditional methods to empower Industry 5.0 objectives. https://lms.fiqfordini.com/auth
+Skill Forge benchmarks Generative AI against traditional methods to empower Industry 5.0 objectives.
+As part of TIE3100 Systems Design Project which achieved a final grade of A. https://lms.fiqfordini.com/auth
 ---